jfunez/jfunez.github.com/_posts/2018-04-15-welcome-to-jekyll.markdown

 I will post technical and non-technical content, and maybe personal thoughts...

-Multilanguage content (at least in portuguese, spanish, and english) should be expected!
+Multilanguage content (at least in portuguese, spanish, and english) could be expected!
 Just to force me to write, exercise and improve my writings in other languages.

 Finally, I want you to be patient, I need to learn this new technology stack to improve step by step this blog.